2007 •Nintendo DS

 The practical I/O story includes Internal M.2 2280 SSD, External MicroSD, WiFi 6, Bluetooth 5.0, USB-A, USB-C OTG, USB-C Top facing, and USB-C video out Top facing.
 These details matter because many retro buyers are also collectors, tinkerers, dock-and-TV players, or people with large libraries that need sensible storage and transfer options.

 AOKZOE A1 leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That is also what turns the buying advice from noise into something useful.
+That is the lens that makes the strengths feel intentional instead of accidental.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.